 Gum disease: do your gums bleed when you brush?

 Gum disease is a very common condition causing your gums to bleed, and become sore and swollen .

 It is caused by a build-up of plaque and bacteria on your teeth which if not removed effectively can irritate your gums and lead them to bleed.

 If it isn’t treated this can affect the bone that supports your teeth eventually causing your teeth to become loose and fall out.

 - Brush your teeth twice a day and clean in between your teeth, e.g. with floss or interdental brushes etc. Read more tips below.

-- Visit your dentist or hygienist for regular cleaning which can be done every 3 months if you suffer from gum disease.
+- Visit your dentist or hygienist for a regular cleaning which can be done every 3 months if you suffer from it.

 - Brush twice a day for 2 minutes being careful not to apply too much pressure

 - Angle your toothbrush towards the gum margin to remove the plaque effectively